 We headed to Landgasthof Linde which had great classic Austrian cuisine.
 It’s an intimate setting of candlelight and of course delicious meat.
 We also tried Schulhaus, aptly named because it used to be a school house.
 I can’t imagine going to school in this classroom where you’re overlooking the alps each morning.
 Here we tried fish (highly recommend) and the most delicious Schnapps I’ve ever had: Zibren Schnapps.
 It tastes just like the forest and I even bought a bottle to bring home.

 Another great experience is the “grill and chill.”
-We went to a fantastic, more modern restaurant called Mountain and Soul which is buffet style.
+We went to a fantastic, more modern restaurant called Mountain and Soul which is buffet-style.
 Simple and elegant furniture with commanding views compliments the relaxed vibe.
-We ate until we were full of grilled meets, cocktails, and then once stuffed we had tiramisu for dessert.
-It’s a great place to relax with a group of friends or romantic night out.
+We ate until we were full of grilled meats, and cocktails, and then once stuffed we had tiramisu for dessert.
+It’s a great place to relax with a group of friends or a romantic night out.

 Truly, Austria has some of the best options for having fun no matter where you go.
 This is one of the countries that I plan to go back to again and again and for different seasons to see all they have to offer.
 Tirol is truly the heart of the alps and I love every minute in this lovely country.
 I don't think I could ever fully say auf Wiedersehen to Austria.
 I keep coming back for more.